mihai-vlc/path-autocomplete/README.md

 - it supports npm packages (starting with a-z and not relative to disk)
 - it supports automatic suggestion after selecting a folder
 - it supports custom mappings via the `path-autocomplete.pathMappings` option
+- it supports custom transformations to the inserted text via the `path-autocomplete.transformations`

 ## Installation
 You can install it from the [marketplace](https://marketplace.visualstudio.com/items?itemName=ionutvmi.path-autocomplete).